EmanuelAfessa/EmanuelAfessa/README.md

 I am a data scientist working on ethical and social projects  with Artificial Intelligence.
 Discover my articles and projects

 ## ⚡ My main data science projects
 I worked mainly on Deep Learning and Computer Vision projects.
-You can explore my public repositories on machine learning for remote sensing
+You can explore my public repositories :
+* Deep learning for remote sensing
+* Unsupervised algorithms for remote sensing